GSA/digitalgov.gov/content/events/2019/10/2019-10-17-socialgov-fall-meeting-podcasting.md

 * **11:00 - 11:15 a.m. – BREAK (conclusion of virtual portion of the event)**
 * **11:15 a.m. - 12:00 p.m. – Breakout sessions/small group Q&A**
   * Meet the podcasters!

+---

+_This meeting is the fall meeting for [SocialGov](https://digital.gov/communities/social-media/), the federal government’s social media community of practice.
+SocialGov has over 1,200 members from 90+ departments and agencies across the federal government._

+Our team will send a reminder email prior to the event that includes your link to join the video.

+Questions about this event or future events?
+Send them to [digitalgovu@gsa.gov](mailto:digitalgovu@gsa.gov).

+This event will be held over [Zoom](https://www.zoom.us/) (see the Zoom [computer and device requirements](https://support.zoom.us/hc/en-us/articles/201362023-System-Requirements-for-PC-Mac-and-Linux), and [FAQs](https://support.zoom.us/hc/en-us/sections/200277708-Frequently-Asked-Questions)).
+You can [download Zoom Client for Meetings](https://zoom.us/download#client_4meeting) to install the Zoom web browser client beforehand.